Pseudoplatystoma corruscans: Growth

-P. corruscans is a large fish, often reaching 160 to 200 centimeters in total length (TL).
+P. corruscans is a large fish, often reaching 160 to 200 cm in total length (TL).
 Sexual size dimorphism is displayed in this species, with females being larger than their male counterparts at maturity.
-Extremes in size have been observed, with fishermen local to the Pantanal region having reported observing spotted sorubim of over 200 centimeters TL.
+Extremes in size have been observed, with fishermen local to the Pantanal region having reported observing spotted sorubim of over 200 cm TL.

 Age and growth of P. corruscans may be quantified through the removal of pectoral spines, which may be examined for growth rings.
 Growth rates may differ depending on the regionality of a population, attributed to a combination of differing growing season length and genetics.

 Feeding

 The spotted sorubim is piscivorous, feeding primarily on other fish and occasionally other smaller organisms.
 It hunts at night and in waters with very low visibility, allowing it to opportunistically ambush prey.
 While olfaction is an important feature for predatory fish, P. corruscans is capable of performing feeding behavior even when limited to sight and tactile senses.
 When in proximity of food, the spotted sorubim stalks toward its prey, sensing with its barbels, before striking and returning to an area with cover.